ghoulmann/cs-curriculum/year_1.rst

 * Map the ways the changing media landscape has impacted the way young people learn [Jenkins]
 * Measure electricity and resistance
 * Handle and connect electronic components without overloading, damaging, or destroying them [Make:Electronics]
+* Read and understand a problem description, purpose, and goals [AP]

 *Level 2*